cool-Blue/phantomjs-node/README.md

 ## `phantom` object API

+### Contexts
+Phantomjs has two native levels of context:
+ 1. the outer context which loads and manages the target page(s) and has access to `stdin` and `stdout`, supported by "node-like" utilities and a commonJS module system.
+ 2. the inner context of the target page which is the headless browser itself.

+Phantomjs-node adds another context, rooted in nodeJS, to manage the phantomjs instance remotely.

 ### `phantom#create`

 To create a new instance of `phantom` use `phantom.create()` which returns a `Promise` which should resolve with a `phantom` object.